yaoxishi/Problem-Set-5/README.md

 ## PREPROCESSING & (light) EDA

-1. Load the platforms.csv file containing the 2016 Democratic and Republican party platforms.
+1. Load the `platforms.csv` file containing the 2016 Democratic and Republican party platforms.
 Note the 2X2 format, where each row is a document, with the party recorded as a separate feature.
+Also, load the individual party `.txt` files as a corpus.

-2. Preprocess the platforms by the following criteria (at a minimum):
+2. Create a document-term matrix and preprocess the platforms by the following criteria (at a minimum):
     * Convert to lowercase
     * Remove the stopwords
     * Remove the numbers